 Back in 1979 when the TS-808 first came out, Solid State guitar amps were the most popular, and they lacked the warmth of tube distortion - the Tube Screamer was able to address this issue.
 A few years later, Ibanez developed the TS9 Tubescreamer to make it sound even better with SS amps.

-An article about the Tube Screamer tone secret reveals that one of the reasons it sounds so good and natural is because it mixes the clean input signal with the output signal of the overdrive sound, which preserves the original dynamics of the signal which otherwise would get lost.
+One of the reasons it sounds so good and natural is because it mixes the clean input signal with the output signal of the overdrive sound, which preserves the original dynamics of the signal which otherwise would get lost.
 This avoids muddiness and vastly improves clarity and responsiveness.
 This subtle feature constitutes the heart of Tube Screamer legendary sound and feel.

 A Tube Screamer sounds good in practically any situation: if you play a solid state amp, it'll provide a warm distortion that the amp probably can't by itself.
 Or, the Tube Screamer can push a great valve amp into overdrive heaven.
 The pedal can be used as a boost for solos, or to create a better sounding distortion when combined with a fuzz pedal or distortion pedal.